wp-plugins/rocket-wp-mobile/readme.txt

 * Can change Switch To Desktop Text
 * Can change Switch To Mobile Text

+I hope you like and love my plugin in the same way like I do and to love it you have to actually install and use it.
+Please install the plugin and use it and then let me know your feedback [here](http://rocketplugins.com/contact)

+<strong>For more advanced features, themes and to get guaranteed support be sure to check out our premium version of the plugin, [WordPress Mobile Plugin](http://rocketplugins.com/wordpress-mobile-plugin/)</strong>

 == Screenshots ==
 Please click on the link to visit <a href="http://rocketplugins.com/wordpress-mobile-plugin/">Screenshots page</a>.